 The default size for the output is 5 inches x 3 inches.
 The size option changes this to whatever the user requests.
-By default the X and Y sizes are taken to be in inches, but other units are possibly (currently only cm).
+By default the X and Y sizes are taken to be in inches, but other units are possible (currently only cm).
 Screen coordinates always run from 0.0 to 1.0 along the full length of the plot edges as specified by the size option.

 is in the format "FontFace,FontSize", i.e. the face and the size comma-separated in a single string.
 FontFace is a usual font face name, such as 'Arial'.
 If you do not provide FontFace, the pdfcairo terminal will use 'Sans'.
 FontSize is the font size, in points.
-If you do not provide it, the pdfcairo terminal will use a size of 6 points.
+If you do not provide it, the pdfcairo terminal will use a nominal font size of 12 points.
+However, the default fontscale parameter for this terminal is 0.5, so the apparent font size is smaller than this if the pdf output is viewed at full size.

 '''

-For example :
+For example:

 set term pdfcairo font "Arial,12"

 set term pdfcairo font "Arial" # to change the font face only

 set term pdfcairo font ",12" # to change the font size only

 set term pdfcairo font "" # to reset the font name and size

 '''